-NOTE 1: This page links to a server hosted on a PC connected to a consumer cable modem account with a 1.5MB/sec upload speed.
+NOTE 1: The pages linked above are on a server hosted on a PC connected to a consumer cable modem account with a 1.5MB/sec upload speed.
 Due to limited bandwidth of this connection, images may occasionally fail to load if I have other large bandwidth-sucking uploads in progress.
 If one or more of the maps fail to appear, hit "Refresh" or "Reload" on your browser toolbar.

 NOTE 2: Disable automatic image resizing in your browser.
 The maps sent by this server are likely to be much larger than your browser window.
 The automatic downsizing for large images provided in some browsers will make the thin lines and small details on the maps an illegible blur if not turned off.
 With resizing turned off, you will have to scroll down and/or to the right to see all of the maps.

-NOTE 3: This webserver is on TCP/IP port 14439 rather than the customary port 80 for http .
+NOTE 3: This webserver is using TCP/IP ports14439, 14441, & 14443 rather than the customary port 80 for http .
 As a result, you may not be able to access it from some corporate or government Internet connections that severely firewall or otherwise restrict access to uncommon port numbers.

 NOTE 4: Propagation on 30 meters HF is highly sensitive to the level of solar activity.
 When the solar X-ray flux plotted on the graph below has a baseline above the first major division, or spikes upward (i.e. a solar flare), 30 meters will have very poor conditions, or black out completely, causing very few (or no stations at all) to show on the HF map.

-Ultraviolet radiation from the sun travels at the speed of light, reaching the earth in about 8 minutes.
+X-ray radiation from the sun travels at the speed of light, reaching the earth in about 8 minutes.
 The flare may also be accompanied by a blast of charged particles traveling far more slowly that reaches the earth in one or two days.
 The result is that there can be two fadeouts associated with one event, one within minutes and then a second one a day or two later.
-The only positive associated with these events is that people outside the Arctic or Antarctic regions of the world have a much better chance of seeing an aurora that night.
+The only positive associated with these events is that people outside the Arctic or Antarctic regions of the world have a much better chance of seeing an aurora.

 (Courtesy of US National Oceanic & Atmospheric Administration

-Both instances of UIview are set to capture and date-time-stamp an image of their map automatically every 2 minutes.
-Only the first instance of UIview is running the UI-View webserver.
-I have extensively modified the original UI-View "special pages/index.html" code to provide the links to the other maps.
+All instances of UIview are set to capture and date-time-stamp an image of their map automatically every 2 minutes.